16-Bit-Dog/olcPixelGameEngine-DX11/README.md

 </p>

 # olcPixelGameEngine
-The official distribution of olcPixelGameEngine, a tool used in javidx9's YouTube videos and projects.
+a NOT official distribution of olcPixelGameEngine, a tool used in javidx9's YouTube videos and projects.

 **You only need the one file - olcPixelGameEngine.h - included in your project!**

+[rest is kept from the original repos...
+I do not know how accurate it is to my fork -16_bit dog]

 Provides a fast, richly featured, cross platform pixel drawing and user interface framework for
  * The development of games